 As SharePoint consultant Jason Masterman says, “Customers are [implementing SharePoint] because they own it.
 It’s not that they’re doing research and choosing [SharePoint].
 They’re doing it because they own it.”
 In a 2013 survey, only 6% of respondents reported completing a successful SharePoint project.
 In 2015, that number was up—but just to a mere 11%.

 We think more than 11% of users deserve to be happy with their workflow tool.
 So we looked at 7 SharePoint alternatives and examined how they stack up in terms of price, capability, and user-friendliness.
 Here’s what we found.

-It’s hard to get users to pay for an upgrade when the free version is pretty good and highly adopted, but Google Drive for Business has managed to do just that—for over 1 million organizations.
-The file sharing and document storage feature, Drive, is part of the Google Apps suite, which is a pretty cheap alternative than pricier enterprise SharePoint alternatives.
+It’s hard to get users to pay for an upgrade when the free version is pretty good and highly adopted, but Google Workspace has managed to do just that—for over 1 million organizations.
+The file sharing and document storage feature, Drive, is part of the Google Workspace, which is a pretty cheap alternative than pricier enterprise SharePoint alternatives.

 Google Drive is more functional and cheaper for small businesses.

 They offer a 30-day free trial, and after that, two options:

 - Business Starter: $6 per month per user, 30 GB storage